Mercury Cougar: Trim

 For 1993, Mercury revised the Cougar model line, with the XR7 becoming the sole trim level, dropping the LS and the monochromatic sport-oriented XR7 (eliminating some overlap with the Ford Thunderbird).
 Adapting much of the equipment of the previous LS, the 1993 XR7 adapted chrome exterior trim and a standard digital instrument cluster, with four-wheel disc brakes becoming an option.
 In contrast to the previous LS, the 1993 XR7 offered both V6 and V8 engines.

 Alongside the LS and both versions of the XR7, several limited editions of the Cougar were produced.
-To commemorate the 25th anniversary of the Mercury Cougar, in 1992, the 25th Anniversary Mercury Cougar was an option package (nearly exclusively on XR7 models).
-Equipped with 15-inch BBS alloy wheels, all examples were painted green with a tan interior (with green carpet).
+To commemorate the 25th anniversary of the Mercury Cougar, in 1992, the 25th Anniversary package was an option (nearly exclusively on XR7 models).
+Equipped with 15-inch BBS alloy wheels, all examples were painted green with a tan interior and green carpet.
 Other features included a model-specific trunk lid and C-pillar badging and an imitation trunk lid luggage rack.
 To commemorate the 30th anniversary of the Mercury Cougar, for 1997, Mercury produced a 30th Anniversary Mercury Cougar XR7 as an option package.
 Distinguished by its use of Lincoln Mark VIII wheels, the 30th Anniversary Cougar featured model-specific C-pillar emblems, embroidered seat and floormat emblems; the option also included commemorative items shipped to the owner.
 Approximately 5,000 25th anniversary and 5,000 30th anniversary Cougars were produced.